One of the more confusing bits of insurance jargon is "registered keeper". It crops up a lot when you're trying to buy car insurance.

 It's usually pretty straightforward to get insured on a car you don't own.
 But getting insured on a vehicle without being the registered keeper can be a bit trickier.

-When you get a car insurance quote, you'll usually be asked "Are you the registered keeper of the vehicle?" and "Are you the owner of the vehicle?"
+When you get a quote, you'll usually be asked "Are you the registered keeper of the vehicle?" and "Are you the owner of the vehicle?"

 Different insurers have different approaches when it comes to insuring non-owners and non-registered keepers.
 Some will insure non-owners but not non-registered-keepers, others will only insure owners.

-If you're not the registered keeper or the owner but you do manage to get insured on it, you might find the price goes up a little bit.
+If you're not the registered keeper or the owner but you do manage to get insured on it, you might find the price goes up a little bit with some insurers.